Thyroid and Gut Health Connection

 How Do I Help Bowel Dysfunction Caused By Thyroid Dysfunction?

-Whether you have hypothyroidism or hyperthyroidism, fibre is going to help your bowel movements.
-Fibre adds bulk to the stool and helps it to absorb water, making it easier to pass.
+Whether you have hypothyroidism or hyperthyroidism, fibre will help your bowel movements.
+Fibre adds bulk to the stool and allows it to absorb water, making it easier to pass.
 This helps to prevent both constipation and diarrhoea.5

-It’s really important, particularly when increasing your fibre intake, that you are suitably hydrated.
-It’s recommended by the NHS Eat Well Scheme to drink 6-8 glasses of fluid per day for optimum health.8 You need water to bond your stool together, as if theres not enough water, your stool will be hard and difficult to pass.
+It’s essential, remarkably, when increasing your fibre intake that you are suitably hydrated.
+It’s recommended by the NHS Eat Well Scheme to drink 6-8 glasses of fluid per day for optimum health.8 You need water to bond your stool together; if there's not enough water, your stool will be hard and challenging to pass.

 Increasing exercise levels can also help with constipation caused by an under-active thyroid.
-Studies have shown that exercising 150 minutes per week can help to manage the symptoms of constipation.5 If you can increase your activity levels, it can help move the stool through the colon and relieve that backed up feeling.
+Studies have shown that exercising 150 minutes per week can help manage constipation symptoms.5 If you can increase your activity levels, it can help move the stool through the colon and relieve that backed-up feeling.

 The Gut Co’s Benefit On Thyroid Dysfunction

-The Gut Co created a probiotic daily supplement “Gut Care” that includes many ingredients that can benefit people with symptoms caused by a thyroid dysfunction.
-Firstly, Gut Care contains a fibre rich ingredient called Actazin - a kiwi extract.
+At The Gut Co, we created a daily probiotic supplement, “Gut Care”, that includes many ingredients that can benefit people with symptoms caused by thyroid dysfunction.
+Firstly, Gut Care contains a fibre-rich ingredient called Actazin - a kiwi extract.
 This fibre extract will help to reduce bloating and support bowel regularity.

-If you have hyperthyroidism, Gut Care may benefit you through it’s ingredient CRL 1505, which is a strain of bacteria shown to reduce episodes of diarrhoea by up to 60% in some cases.
-The Gut Care formula also contains a form of yeast called Saccharonyces Boulardiii that may benefit people with thyroid and also autoimmune conditions.
+If you have hyperthyroidism, Gut Care may benefit you through its ingredient CRL 1505, a strain of bacteria shown to reduce episodes of diarrhoea by up to 60% in some cases.
+The Gut Care formula also contains a form of yeast called Saccharomyces Boulardii that may benefit people with thyroid and autoimmune conditions.

-All of their formulas are vegan, organic where available and free from gluten, sweeteners, preservatives and excipients.
+All our formulas are vegan, organic where available and free from gluten, sweeteners, preservatives and excipients.
 They are packaged in sustainable, plastic-free glass jar packaging, as they are committed to designing clean products that are good for you and the planet.

 Final Thoughts

-The impact the thyroid has on the bowels can be painful and uncomfortable, but luckily, there are lifestyle changes, medications and products out there that can help with symptoms.
+The impact the thyroid has on the bowels can be painful and uncomfortable, but luckily, lifestyle changes, medications and products can help with symptoms.